theFranco2/homebrew-tips/README.md

-# tips
+# Tips
-Get the hint you need.
-Simply.
+tips gives you the hint you just need to start using the CLI. *Simply*